-Choosing Lagarde as IMF managing director was expected to ease concerns in Europe that the Fund's support for the fragile bailouts of Greece, Portugal and Ireland could weaken in the wake of the unexpected May 18 departure of Dominique Strauss-Kahn.
+Choosing Lagarde as IMF executive director was expected to ease concerns in Europe that the Fund's support for the fragile bailouts of Greece, Portugal and Ireland could weaken in the wake of the unexpected May 18 departure of Dominique Strauss-Kahn.

 "Minister Lagarde's exceptional talent and broad experience will provide invaluable leadership for this indispensable institution at a critical time for the global economy," US Treasury Secretary Timothy Geithner said in a statement.

 Since the race began in late May, 55-year-old Lagarde has been the strong favorite over Carstens, Mexico's central bank chief, despite his formidable resume.

 Few had expected Washington to break the tacit pact, dating to the founding of the IMF and sister institution the World Bank, that an American would run the Bank while a European headed the Fund.

 The backing of the United States and Europe gave Lagarde the support of 49 percent of the voting quotas on the 24-member IMF executive board.